 “I keep my word,” William said.

-The next day, William contacted child services.
+The next morning, William contacted child services.

-Reality moved in quickly.
+Reality moved in fast.

-Lucas was not a mysterious messenger dropped from the sky.
-He was a child known to the city in the way many invisible children are known—by file number, missed follow-ups, overburdened caseworkers, and the gaps between systems that everyone assumes someone else is handling.
-His mother had died the winter before from untreated illness.
-No stable relatives had come forward.
-He had drifted between temporary placements and the street, surviving on instinct and whatever kindness appeared.
+Lucas was not a mystical messenger dropped into the city for one perfect moment.
+He was a child known to the system in the way far too many invisible children are known — by file number, missed follow-ups, overburdened caseworkers, and all the gaps everyone assumes someone else is handling.

 Charlotte objected immediately.